LicenseRocks/mega-flow/README.md

 Each represented `fieldType` generates proper component from `rockskit` and is displayed to the user 😍

-To sum up: If you are wondered how create json schema, divide it into steps, then rows and follow `Form` and `Field` files to pass proper values 😉
+To sum up: If you are wondered how to create correct json schema, divide it into steps, then rows and follow `Form` and `Field` files to pass proper values 😉

 ## How to go through process of builiding and packaging MegaFlow? 🧑🏻‍💻